yboulaamane/cdd-toolbox/README.md

 - [Strasbourg Summer School in Chemoinformatics, 2022](https://youtube.com/playlist?list=PLhgURFExPmJsDuHevu5n8y0R41WsXfbnC) - A YouTube playlist featuring lectures from the Strasbourg Summer School in Chemoinformatics.
 The content covers topics related to cheminformatics.
 - [BIGCHEM](https://bigchem.eu/node/63) - The BIGCHEM project provides free courses on big data in chemistry.
 It offers online resources and training materials to explore the intersection of big data and chemistry, fostering understanding and skills in cheminformatics.
 - [Geometric Deep Learning Course](https://geometricdeeplearning.com/lectures/) - A course on Geometric Deep Learing delivered as part of the African Master’s in Machine Intelligence.
+- [Drug Discovery Course by StereoElectronics](https://www.stereoelectronics.org/webDD/DD_home.html) - Fundamentals and principles of methods used in the drug discovery pipeline.

 ## Blogs